-The best TV antennas give you hours of content for absolutely free.
-With HD broadcasts and access to both major networks, like ABC, CBS, Fox and NBC and local channels, all you need is a TV and HDTV antenna to get shows, movies, sports and news, all for free.
-Whether you want a backup for when the cable goes out, or want to cut the cord entirely, a good antenna is a must-have.
+The best TV antennas are easy to set up and provide a constant stream of live content, all for free.
+Whether want to cut the cord in the new year or just a backup option, a good antenna is a must-have.
+With HD broadcasts and access to major networks, like ABC, CBS, Fox and NBC, all you need is a TV and HDTV antenna to get shows, movies, sports and news, without spending a cent.

 Our TV antenna reviews rely on careful testing and hands-on evaluation to find the best TV antennas available, whether it's a simple unamplified antenna that hangs on the wall, an amplified unit that's set on a shelf, or even a larger outdoor model that pulls in stations from miles away.
 In every review we examine not only performance, but also the equipment that's included with an antenna, and the ease of setup and use.

 The Mohu Leaf Metro is the best indoor HDTV antenna, delivering plenty of clear channels, often for less than $20.
 The ultra-affordable antenna boasts a very compact reversible design that's well-suited to apartments and other city dwellings, where the antenna's 25-mile range is perfect for pulling in local stations.

 For a more affordable option, we love the popular 1byone Amplified HDTV Antenna, which is an Amazon best seller thanks to its low price, excellent reception and easy-to-install amplified design.

 The best TV antennas you can buy today